 There were a few times in university where I had [unwarranted] pregnancy scares when my period was a few days late, but that is nothing compared the two week wait—yup, you have to wait an entire two weeks before you can test whether you are pregnant and it feels like forever!!!
 For our first we left it up to chance so weren’t tracking anything and it ended up working on the first cycle.
-I’m not sure how many times my emotions can handle this waiting thing!
+In contrast, I’m not sure how many times my emotions can handle this waiting thing!

 When you’ve been not-so-patiently waiting for your period to show up, and are faced with a negative test result even two days after your missed period, it’s a punch to the gut.
 But not nearly as painful as it is staring at the blood in your underwear—and not just because they are ruined.
 Your period showing up is that much worse than other months because you were actually trying to get pregnant—actively trying.
 Your world is crushed.
+Again.
 And even though you didn’t think it would be such a big deal to ‘try again next month’, the tears running down your face again say otherwise.